From happy customers

 Step into a giant history book outside Bangkok, at the Ancient City, also known as Ancient Siam or the Muang Boran Museum.
 Opened in 1972, this massive 320-hectare outdoor park shaped like Thailand is the world’s largest outdoor museum.
 The brainchild of Lek Viriyaphant, it started as a golf course idea but turned into a showcase of Thailand's history.
 The best part?
 The park is shaped just like Thailand, and many buildings are where they'd be in real life.
 If you haven’t got the time to cover all of Thailand, this is the place to see it all.

-Why visit Ancient City Bangkok?
+Why visit Ancient Siam Bangkok?

 Ancient City Tickets